What If We Told You That Your Icks Say More About You Than Them?

 “Men chasing after ping pong balls!
 It’s so embarrassing for everyone involved.”
 This is just one of the answers that dropped into my inbox after I asked people to send me their icks.
-Others included “high fives”, “vaping and blowing out a ring”, “men in scarves”, “not mixing the sauce into the pasta before serving” and “fussy eaters — can’t be watching a grown man pick mushrooms out of a lasagne”.
+Others included “high fives,” “vaping and blowing out a ring,” “men in scarves,” “not mixing the sauce into the pasta before serving” and “fussy eaters — can’t be watching a grown man pick mushrooms out of a lasagna.”
 They were funny to read, and I agree wholeheartedly on picking out food.
-I once went to dinner with a man who extracted all the rocket leaves from his meal, leaving them in a neat pile on the side of the plate (bizarrely, he’d ordered a pizza topped with a large handful of rocket).
+I once went to dinner with a man who extracted all the arugula from his meal, leaving it in a neat pile on the side of the plate (bizarrely, he’d ordered a pizza topped with a large handful of arugula).
 It made me feel like I was babysitting a boy, and I was indeed icked out (though this was long before “ick” became a term applied casually in dating contexts).

 AdvertisementADVERTISEMENT